 Now is the time to engage health equity advocates in health care transformation efforts

 Unfortunately, the needs and interests of communities of color and other communities struggling with health and health care inequities are not adequately represented in health care transformation efforts.
 So far, health policymakers have not prioritized health equity sufficiently, while health equity advocates have generally not engaged sufficiently in payment and delivery reform efforts at the state or federal levels.
-To achieve a high performing, efficient, and equitable health care system, this must change and the time is now.
+To achieve a high-performing, efficient, and equitable health care system, this must change and the time is now.

 The goal of this paper is to create a resource that health equity and health system transformation leaders can use to assist in policy development and prioritization that best serves their communities and constituencies.

-We begin the paper by reviewing key issues that payment and delivery reform must take into account to advance health equity and improve the health of those currently experiencing disparities: including, but not limited to, inequities based on: race, ethnicity, sex, sexual orientation, English proficiency, immigration status, income, and geographic location.
+We begin the paper by reviewing key issues that payment and delivery reform must take into account to advance health equity and improve the health of those currently experiencing disparities including, but not limited to, inequities based on: race, ethnicity, sex, sexual orientation, English proficiency, immigration status, income, disability and geographic location.
 Specifically, we posit that the transformed health care system should reduce the negative impact of socially shaped barriers on people’s health, and especially, their access to high-quality care.
 This means looking beyond the walls of the hospital or clinic and meeting people where they are at in their community context.

 In addition, the transformed health care system must be supported by a payment system designed to reward the provision of high-quality, equitable care to all.
-This is not a simple objective, and neither is it clear that we headed in the right direction.
+This is not a simple objective, and neither is it clear that we are headed in the right direction.
 While existing fee-for-service payment has fostered our unequal health system, new payment models could themselves inadvertently create additional incentives for providers to avoid patients with more complex needs, or to reduce health care utilization among populations whose main challenge is the underutilization of appropriate care.
-A related risk is that new payment models could financially undermine safety net and trusted, culturally competent community providers upon which underserved communities currently depend.
+A related risk is that new payment models could financially undermine safety net and trusted, culturally centered community providers upon which underserved communities currently depend.

 To advance understanding of the risks and opportunities of payment and delivery reform, we review the initial impact of new payment models on communities of color and other disadvantaged groups focusing on three questions in addition to what is typically reported.